postgres-ai/docs/docs/database-lab/config-reference.md

 Options:
 - `preprocessingScript` (string, optional) - path on the host machine to a pre-precessing script.
-- `configs` (key-value, optional) - applies PostgreSQL configuration parameters to snapshot.
+- `configs` (key-value, optional) - applies PostgreSQL configuration parameters when preparing a working snapshot.
+These parameters are inherited by all clones.
+See also: [How to configure PostgreSQL used by Database Lab Engine](/docs/guides/administration/postgresql-configuration).

 ### Job `physicalRestore`
 Restores data from a physical backup.